-Glucose Tolerance: Attempts to link carbohydrate intolerance and frank diabetes mellitus to primary hyperparathyroidism have been made (114-116), but the association is even more tenuous than other associations that have been alleged (see below).
-Most of the reports have come from Europe where the presentation of primary hyperparathyroidism is more likely to be associated with more active disease.
+Glucose Tolerance: Attempts to link carbohydrate intolerance and frank diabetes mellitus to primary hyperparathyroidism have been made (119-121), but the association is even more tenuous than other associations that have been proposed (see below).
 Whether there is a true increase in the prevalence of Type 2 diabetes mellitus among subjects with asymptomatic primary hyperparathyroidism is not established.

 Peptic ulcer disease.
 Most studies place the incidence of peptic ulcer disease in primary hyperparathyroidism to be 10%, about the same percentage as in the general population.
 On the other hand, in genetic syndromes such as MEN1, in which 40% of patients have clinically apparent gastrinomas, one does see more peptic ulcer disease.
-In these patients, improvement in the gastrointestinal symptomatology after parathyroidectomy has been reported (117-118).
-Despite this, current recommendations state that the coexistence of Zollinger-Ellison syndrome does not represent sufficient indication for parathyroidectomy because medical therapy of the ulcer diathesis is so successful (119)
+In these patients, improvement in the gastrointestinal symptomatology after parathyroidectomy has been reported (122).
+Despite this, current recommendations state that the coexistence of Zollinger-Ellison syndrome does not represent sufficient indication for parathyroidectomy because medical therapy of the ulcer diathesis is so successful (123)

 Pancreatitis.
-Although hypercalcemia can underlie pancreatitis, most large series have not reported an increased incidence of pancreatitis in primary hyperparathyroidism (120-122).
-The Mayo Clinic experience reported only 1.5% of those with primary hyperparathyroidism had coexistent pancreatitis (105)
+Although hypercalcemia can underlie pancreatitis, most large series have not reported an increased incidence of pancreatitis in primary hyperparathyroidism (124-126).
+The Mayo Clinic experience reported only 1.5% of those with primary hyperparathyroidism had coexistent pancreatitis (127)